06.30

-Stayed at the Sherry-Netherland.
+jennifer-lopez-puerto-rican-day-parade NY 2007New York: Stayed at the Sherry-Netherland.
 It now has only 40 rooms that aren’t condos.
 I always loved it.
 I think of it as the Manhattan version of the Chateau Marmont.
 Every classic Hollywood mogul & star stayed there.So private.
-It was a favorite of premiere ganglord, the real Frank Costello (NOT the Whitey Bulger clone named Frank Costello that Nicholson played in the film, The Departed).
+It was a favorite of premiere ganglord, the real Frank Costello.
 The Copacabana, Costello’s legendary personal playground was around the corner.
 The hotel just reopened Cipriani’s in the tiny lobby.
 What a scene.
-On the day of the Puerto Rican Day Parade stayed in & watched the” festivities” from the air-conditioned aerie.
+On the day of the Puerto Rican Day Parade we stayed in & watched from our air-conditioned aerie.
 The sound-proofed rooms were silent until the parade broke the barrier.
-Ariba…whatever.
 I must say the parade was sorely lacking in creativity.
-They had star power w/ a dressed-down J-Lo shaking her iconic ass, but there was not one interesting float.
-All it takes is some effort, paper & paint.
+They had major star power in a dressed-down J-Lo shaking her iconic booty, but there was not one interesting float.
+All it takes is some effort, paper & paint–creativity doesn’t take money.
 The waste management firms were out afterward, in full force, working “golden time” on clean up.
-Had dinners w/ friends at Elaine’s, Café Boulud, Bette, Elio’s, Wallse, & a lot of lunches at Cipriani’s.
+Dined at Elaine’s, Café Boulud, Bette, Elio’s, Wallse, & a lot of lunches at Cipriani’s.
 NIX to Nello & their outrageously priced pasta.
 Loved the Neue Gallery–the privately-sponsored museum started by the Lauder cosmetics family.
 It’s in a glorious 1914 mansion on 86th & 5th.
 The show was fantastic: Van Gogh & many of his contemporaries.
 Small, intimate & brilliantly curated.
 Of course, the famous Klimt the museum recently bought was prominently featured.
 Even the gift shop & cafe’ are of superior quality.
-Check out the pea soup.

 After dinner Little Richard put on a kick-ass show for an hr. & 1/2 !
 He looked & sounded incredible—& what a band.